Santa’s Surprise !

 Type: Fusion food

-Nutritional Information: Moong dal is rich in protein and carbohydrate.
+Nutritional Information: Sabut moong is low in fat and high in protein and fibre.

 Happy Cooking !